Knock out the last few items—payments, utilities, insurance, and move-in forms—so keys and access are ready on day one.

 We do not accept partial payments, so coordinate with roommates before submitting.Your home is not secured until the full balance is paid.

-You can either upload your own policy in the Resident Center (we verify every submission) or purchase a third-party policy directly through your portal.
+You can either (1) upload your own policy in the Resident Center (we verify every submission) or (2) purchase a third-party policy directly through your portal, no upload required.

-All required utilities must be active in your name before your lease start date — keys cannot be released until this is complete.
+All utilities must be active and in your name before your lease start date.

-After your lease is signed, Citizen Home Solutions will contact you to set up all required utilities (electricity, water, trash, gas) plus optional services like internet, security, and movers.
+Our partner, Citizen Home Solutions, will help you set up all required utilities (electricity, water, trash, gas) plus optional services like internet, and movers.
+(They will reach out after your lease is signed / You can login now via the button below)

-Once you set up electricity, BTU or CSU will email you a confirmation letter showing your service details.
+Once you set up electricity, BTU or CSU will email you a confirmation letter showing your service details, you have to upload this into your utility portal.

-We must have your electricity confirmation on file before your lease start date, or keys cannot be released.
+You must have all utilities in your name and your confirmation letter uploaded before your lease start date, or keys cannot be released.

 Once all move-in steps are completed and verified, keys will be available for pickup at 11:00 AM on your lease start date.
 One home key is provided per household, and you may make additional copies at your own expense.